Sri Lanka Visa for Indian Passport Holders

 How much does a Sri Lanka visa cost from India?

-The Sri Lanka ETA (Electronic Travel Authorisation) for Indian passport holders typically costs approximately INR 0 to INR 5,500.
+The Sri Lanka ETA (Free for Indians since Sep 2024) for Indian passport holders typically costs no fee for Indian passport holders.
 The total cost may include service fees, biometrics charges (where applicable), and convenience fees if you apply through a visa agent or VFS centre.
 Always verify current fees on the official portal — consular fees can change without notice.

 How long does a Sri Lanka visa take to process?

-Processing time for the Sri Lanka ETA (Electronic Travel Authorisation) is typically a few hours to 24 hours.
+Processing time for the Sri Lanka ETA (Free for Indians since Sep 2024) is typically a few hours to 24 hours.
 We recommend applying at least 3-4 weeks before your travel date to allow buffer for biometrics appointments, document re-submission requests, and seasonal delays during peak holiday months.

 What documents do I need for a Sri Lanka visa from India?